 Squash/Zucchini

-Daylilies Cucumbers Eggplants Herbs Melons Peppers Squash.Zucchini Tomatoes Other Veggies Hostas Peonies Succulents 2021 Annuals/Perennials
+Cucumbers Eggplants Herbs Melons Peppers Squash/Zucchini Tomatoes Other Veggies Succulents Annuals

 I just ADORE Summer Squash and Zucchinis!
 Nutritional Powerhouses, they can be used in so very many yummy ways!
 To me, summer is just not summer unless I am harvesting and eating copious amounts of them!
 Just remember to pick them before they get too large, although the Yellow Zucchini and Zucchini Rampicante (Tromboncino) which are my two FAVES can get quite large and still maintain their tenderness and awesome creamy flavor.